Jumoo/uSyncMigrations/GETTING-STARTED.md

 > All Packers packages are available at https://clients.jumoo.co.uk/migrations/

-A package will create a new uSync export, and grab some extra files such as the css/script and a specially generated `grid.config.js` file and put them all into a .zip package.
+A package will create a new uSync export, and grab some extra files such as the Views, css/script and a specially generated `grid.config.js` file and put them all into a .zip package.

 you can then use the .zip package on uSync Migrations to start the process properly.

 ## Step Two: Migrate!

+> If you want your Document Types to have their associated Templates created, you will need to copy/paste the View files into your new project, either from the source v7/8 project or the .zip package.

 You can start with a new blank install of Umbraco: